John Michael Kohler

-John Michael Kohler II (November 3, 1844 – November 5, 1900) was member of the Kohler family of Wisconsin and was a prosperous industrialist and mayor of Sheboygan, Wisconsin.
-Kohler founded what later became known as the Kohler Company, a large producer of bathroom and kitchen products.
+John Michael Kohler II (November 3, 1844 – November 5, 1900) was an Austrian American immigrant, industrialist, and politician.
+He most notably founded and led the Kohler Company and served as the 27th mayor of Sheboygan, Wisconsin.
+He was the patriarch of the Kohler family of Wisconsin.

+The John Michael Kohler Arts Center, which occupies a square block in downtown Sheboygan (containing Kohler's restored Gilded Age home along with modern buildings), is named for Kohler, as is John Michael Kohler State Park, established on land donated in 1966 by the Kohler family.
+The main highway into Sheboygan, Kohler Memorial Drive (which is routed as Wisconsin Highway 23), is also named for Kohler.

 Early life

-Kohler was born on November 3, 1844 in the Alpine village of Schnepfau, Austria, the fourth child of dairy farmer John Michael Kohler Sr. (1805–74) and his wife, the former Maria Anna Moosbrugger (1816–53).
+Kohler was born November 3, 1844, in Schnepfau, Austria, then part of the Austrian Empire.
+He was the fourth child of Johann Michael Kohler (1805–1874), a dairy farmer, and Maria Anna Kohler (née Moosbrugger; 1816–1853).
 After his wife's death, the elder Kohler remarried, and he and his large family emigrated to the United States.
 With help from a relative, the Kohlers built up a promising dairy business.

-After a limited formal education, John Michael Kohler found work in St. Paul, Minnesota.
+After receiving a limited formal education, Kohler found work in St. Paul, Minnesota.
 In 1865 he moved to Chicago, Illinois, and became a traveling salesman.
 In Sheboygan, Wisconsin, 56 miles north of Milwaukee on Lake Michigan, he met Lillie Vollrath (1848–1883), the daughter of local steel and iron industrialist Jacob Vollrath (1824–1898).
 The couple was married in 1871.